eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/docs/demo-30-run-cfn-wordpress-gui.md

 version of this procedure which should normally be run for live demos, which removes all optional steps and assumes the AWS Account has been setup and left running in advance.

-### CloudFormation WordPress Demo Key Points

-The following are key points illustrated in this demo:

-* This demo demonstrates how CloudFormation Templates with simple modifications can work across both AWS and Eucalyptus Regions with identical results, as long as the Template references only supported Resources.
-* This also shows how a sample workload, in this case WordPress, can be migrated from an AWS Account to a Eucalyptus Region via S3 Object transfer.
-* This demo also shows the use of Roles and Instance Profiles, used by the Instance when saving the WordPress database backup to S3.
-* It is possible to view, run and monitor activities and resources created by CloudFormation via the Eucalyptus or AWS Command line tools, or now within the Eucalyptus Console.

 ### Prerequisites

 This variant can be run by any User with the appropriate permissions, as long the